Meet the team

 Read Stuart Taberner’s academic profile.

-Karis Welch, Policy Engagement and Communications Officer
+Karis Welch, Communications Manager

 Karis oversees the strategic communications of Horizons Institute and Policy Leeds, managing multi-platform engagement, developing content, and supporting the development of communications from affiliated bodies across the University of Leeds.